ansible-collections/ibm_zos_ims/README.md

 ## Requirements

-This collection is tested against the following Ansible versions: >=2.15.0, <2.18
+This collection is tested against the following Ansible versions: 2.15.0 or later

 The collection requires the following on the managed node:
 - IBM z/OS IMS